keithalewis/math/uf.md

 It is common for swaps to have unwind provisions that will be exercised if the market moves against them.
 This is an example of a hedging strategy that can be applied to a portfolio to get a more accurate estimate of counterparty risk.
-The CVA haircut should not be applied to a position that no longer belongs to the portfolio.
+The CVA haircut should not be applied to a holding that no longer belongs to the portfolio.

 DVA is just the CVA of the entity on the other side of the trades.